 - ETA-issued UUID (for e-invoice compliant submissions)

-Common VAT Invoice Mistakes Egyptian Businesses Make
+Common VAT Invoice Mistakes Egyptian Restaurants Make

-Automating Compliant VAT Invoices in Egypt
+Automating Compliant VAT Invoices for Egyptian Restaurants

 Stop chasing.